jbroerken/libmrhvt/doc/source/Building/Building.rst

 1. Aqquire dependencies.
 2. Compile Makefiles with the included CMakeLists.txt
 3. Move to the "build" folder and run make.
-This creates both static and shared libraries.
 4. Install the compiled library and its header files.